Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 - Goal - Find the best time to go fly at more than one location
 - Use this website to determine the best conditions at another location or locations
   - https://www.sdhgpa.com/sites-guide.html
+- Update your lambda function to check the streaming for flying conditions at multiple sites
 - Integrate AWS SNS to SMS service to send a notification to yourself
   - Only send one notification per site per day
   - Only notify during daylight hours - 9 AM to 6 PM